1toldyou/svelte-qrcode-image/package/README.md

 svelte-kit sync && svelte-package
 ```
 Which will npt create the `public` directory, which is needed for the website to work.

+## Change Log
+I decided not to write the change log until 1.0.0, but the commit history should be enough to track the changes.